SwarzV/odin-recipes/README.md

-# odin-recipes
-Basic recipe website
+That's a basic recipe website to apply the knowledge acquired in HTML